csound/csound/BUILD.md

 of bison to be installed (see https://www.gnu.org/software/bison/).

 From the top-level sources directory, the following sequence of commands can be used to build the system.
-It assumes that libsndfile has been installed in the system
+It assumes that libsndfile and other dependencies have been installed in the system

 ```
 mkdir build